percussion/PSORelationshipBuilder/readme.txt

 Installation:

-  1. Download and install Apache ant if you have not done so already.
+  1. Download and install apache ant if you have not done so already.
-  2. Set the environment variable RHYTHMYX_HOME to your Rhythmyx directory.
+  2. Set the evironment variable RHYTHMYX_HOME to your Rhythmyx directory.
   3. Run the command:
-      ant -f deploy.xml
+      ant install
      While in the Relationship Builder directory.